 The good news is that in two-thirds of cases, the symptoms of Tourette’s will alleviate after 10 years or so.
 After this stage, the need for medication or therapy is reduced as tics become less frequent and serious.
 They may even stop altogether.

-For the remaining third of Tourette’s sufferers, symptoms will continue after 10 years, but they generally reduce in severity with age.
+For the remaining third, symptoms will continue after 10 years, but they generally reduce in severity with age.
 This will reduce a person’s need for therapy and medication, and there is still the possibility that, over time, the symptoms will completely disappear.

 Self-help tips for managing tics

-- Avoid stress - Try to avoid situations that contribute towards stress.
+- Try to avoid situations that contribute to stress.

-- Calm room - Have a room to tic away from others.
+- If it’s possible, have a ‘calm room’ to tic away from others.

 What should I be looking for in a counsellor or psychotherapist?